SHI-Labs/UltraSR-Arbitrary-Scale-Super-Resolution/README.md

 ```

 ## Acknowledgements
-Our work benefited greatly from [LIIF, CVPR 2021](https://github.com/yinboc/liif) etc. We thank the authors for sharing their codes.
+Our work benefited greatly from [LIIF](https://github.com/yinboc/liif) (CVPR 2021) etc. We thank the authors for sharing their codes.